mmerickel/zzzeek_pycon2014_atmcraft/README.rst

 A demonstration Pyramid application written by Mike Bayer.

+For the corresponding Minecraft Bukkit plugin, see https://bitbucket.org/zzzeek/pycon2014_atmcraft_java/.

 This program runs a simple web service which accepts commands regarding "bank accounts".